Study French in Paris at L’Atelier 9

 but most required a month-long stay, were too expensive, or were designed more for college-age students.
 I wanted to study French in a serious atmosphere but also for pleasure and to spend time in Paris.
 Classes in the morning and then a chance

 in the afternoon to digest and use what I had learned seemed right to me.
-A friend brought me a copy of FUSAC (www.fusac.fr) from her visit to Paris in March 2005 and that’s
+A friend brought me a magazine copy of the now online FUSAC from a recent visit to Paris and that’s

 where I first learned of L’Atelier 9.
-Their website, www.latelier9.com, is interactive and offers quick access to testimonials from students worldwide.
+Their website, www.latelier9.com, is interactive and offers quick access to testimonials from students worldwide when selecting the preferred language.
 During the next several weeks

-I emailed them often to ask questions about the instructors and experience of students, etc. Ignacio, one of the founders and owners of L’Atelier 9, always answered my questions quickly.
-I was impressed with his promptness, enthusiasm,
+I emailed them often to ask questions about the instructors and experience of students, etc. The founders and owners of L’Atelier 9, always answered my questions quickly.
+I was impressed with their promptness, enthusiasm,

 L’Atelier 9 is located in a converted second story apartment with a kitchen, two toilets, a common room, a small office, and several classrooms.
 I was in the most advanced group with four to seven other students,